isamiul797-sketch/Commerzia/README.md

 🛍️ Commerzia

 Commerzia is a full-featured Django-based e-commerce web application built with a modern, minimalistic design.
-It allows users to browse laptops, view detailed product information, search for products, and securely make online payments through Stripe Checkout.
+It allows users to browse products, view detailed product information, search for products, and securely make online payments through Stripe Checkout.

  Key Features
 # Frontend